 It’s no doubt that we are living in a chaotic moment in time, but we can’t control how others will react to this new world we live in.
 We can, however, take control over our own attitudes.
 In a way, tuning out the alarmists, deliverers of bad news, and conspiracy theorists helps us continue to live a peaceful existence amongst the chaos.

-Helping Children Relieve Anxiety During the Pandemic
+Helping Children Relieve Anxiety

 Teach youngsters to remain rational and help them understand what they can and cannot control during times of uncertainty.

 For example, show them that they have control over their actions by teaching them to follow rules that are laid out for their safety.

 Or teach children to unplug from social media and live in the moment by playing a board game or going for a walk outdoors.